 In his decision, Harrington said the Coast Guard properly warned the Clipper Adventurer's crew of the rock shelf through a notice to shipping, which was not on the ship.

 Harrington said the fault lies with the Clipper Adventurer for not seeking out the information, rather than a local Coast Guard station in Iqaluit for not providing it unprompted.

-The Clipper Adventurer's owners argued that the crew could not have asked about potential problems, as they did not know there were hazards in the area.
+The ship's owners argued that the crew couldn't have asked about potential problems, as they didn't know there were hazards in the area.

-The Canadian Coast Guard said when the ship was grounded, 13 tanks aboard were breached, some holding fuel, freshwater and sludge.
+The Canadian Coast Guard said when the cruise ship was grounded, 13 of its tanks were breached, some holding fuel, freshwater, sludge.

-Harrington's decision said if the owners of the Clipper Adventurer fail to pay the damages, the ship must be sold to cover them.
+Harrington's decision said if the cruise ship owners fail to pay the damages, the vessel must be sold to cover them.